cocodev-harvard/cocodev.org/content/authors/tomer-ullman/_index.md

   My research focuses on the structure and origin of knowledge, guided by perspectives and methods from cognitive science, cognitive development, and computational modeling.
 By combining these, I hope to better understand the form and development of the basic commonsense reasoning that guides our interaction with the world and the people in it.

 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Computational Cognitive Models
+- Child Development
+- Judgement and Decision Making
-- Information Retrieval
+- Hierarchical Reasoning

 education:
   courses: